apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel Hamas war live updates: Iran backs off 'revenge' claim**
+**The Biggest Breakthroughs in Science Happening Right Now**

-You can read more about it [here](https://www.usatoday.com/story/news/world/israel-hamas/2023/12/27/israel-hamas-gaza-war-live-updates/72036670007/).
+You can read more about it [here](https://www.theringer.com/2023/12/27/24016357/the-biggest-breakthroughs-in-science-happening-right-now).

 ## Requirements
 - Python 3.8